 In analyzing these extremes, we are looking at the envelope of retirement possibilities.
 Monte Carlo simulation, with output in percentiles, would communicate the interior of that envelope better than I’m attempting here.
 But, I lean to simplicity: I’ll usually start with the best, worst, and average cases.
 Just know that focusing only on the extremes, or the averages, could be deceiving.
 There is also value in pondering the probabilities of the interior.

 What can we really hope to learn from a retirement simulation?
 There are so many variables, so far into the future.
-If you seek absolute answers, the complexity may deceive you.
+If you seek precise answers, the complexity may deceive you.

 Frankly, retirement modeling is best for studying and comparing different options.
 What if my child goes to a private college versus the state school?
 What happens if I downsize my family house versus retiring in place?
 What are the tax implications if I convert my Traditional IRA into a Roth?
 None of these scenarios requires an absolutely correct numerical answer, as long as the alternatives can be compared reliably.